bendikro/analyseTCP/README.md

  * Loss estimation based on retransmissions
  * Saving latency (ACK time) to file for all packets (both aggregated and per stream)

 ###Features with sender and receiver side traces

  * True loss values based on the data that was received.
  * Calculating the amount of data received by initial transmit, retransmit and RDB.
  * Saving one-way delay variation for the received data.
 Handles clock skew drifting between sender and receiver hosts.

-##Prerequisites: cmake pcap
+##Prerequisites: cmake pcap (Ubuntu package: libpcap-dev)

 ###To build
     :~/analysetcp$ mkdir build